Easy Decorative DIY Mirror

 If I was to build this mirror again, there are a few things I would do a different way.

-2. Spend double the money for beveled edge mirrors.
-If you look close on this mirror, you see the raw edges.
+- Spend double the money for beveled-edge mirrors.
+If you look closely at this mirror, you see the raw edges.
 It isn’t a big deal with this mirror because of where it’s placed but I feel beveled edges would be a bit nicer.

 That’s it!
 Not too shabby for a mirror I dreamed up in my head!

-That art niche is now the best decorated spot in the house!
-The spot that is decorated with things we like and a mirror I made with my own two hands!
+That art niche is now the best-decorated spot in the house!
+The spot is decorated with things we like and a mirror I made with my own two hands!